anyaschukin/Libft/README.md

 ## Challenge

-Create your own basic library.
+Create your own personal library.

 For 42 students, using normal library functions (like ```atoi```, ```strdup```, ```strjoin```, etc.) is strictly forbidden.
 Students must write all their own functions from scratch.
 The functions created in **Libft** will become the basic building blocks of later programs and projects. <br />